moskytw/mosky.vim/README.md

 ## Report Issue

 It meets the unadorned requirements of Python development, but any feature request or bug report is welcome.
-Send mail to Mosky mosky.tw@gmail.com.
+Just file an issue on GitHub.